 FERNANDINA HISTORIC DISTRICT ON NATIONAL REGISTER OF HISTORIC PLACES

 Fernandina’s downtown historic district features 400-plus historic structures on the National Register of Historic Places.
 Gaze at historic homes, churches, and commercial buildings.
 The downtown has been preserved like a Victorian time capsule, providing a glimpse of small-town, yesteryear Florida.
 Visitors can hop aboard a trolley for a riding tour of key attractions.
-Or enjoy a narrated horse drawn carriage ride through the historic district, romantic for couples and also fun for families.
+Or enjoy a narrated horse-drawn carriage ride through the historic district, romantic for couples and also fun for families.

 Visit the Palace Saloon in Fernandina’s Downtown Historic District

 The oldest continuously-operating drinking establishment in Florida is the Palace Saloon.
 Try the signature cocktail, “Pirate’s Punch,” a popular rum drink at the saloon located on Centre Street in Fernandina’s historic district.
 It’s hard to miss the Palace Saloon, as you’ll see the life-sized pirate statue outside the saloon doors at this landmark on the island.
 The building housing the Palace, called the Prescott building, was constructed in 1878.
 Amelia Island was the stamping ground of pirates, sea captains, and sailors and The Palace was the “ship captain’s bar.”
 The saloon’s 40-foot bar is a wonderful relic from the turn of the century, surrounded by mosaic tile floors, embossed tin ceilings and murals painted on the walls.
 The founder of Anheuser-Busch, Adolphus Busch, reportedly assisted in designing the elegant bar, lit with gas lamps.
 The Palace offers live musical entertainment.
-For further details, visit their website at www.thepalacesaloon.com.
+For further details, visit the Palace Saloon website.

 Walk by the Florida House Inn